ualib/agda-algebras/algebras_in_lean.rst

 .. index:: ! type of; operations
 .. index:: ! arity function

 We now implement a type of signatures and a type of operations in Lean_.
-In the process we compare and contrast the formal and the informal presentations of these concepts.

 Define the **type of signatures** as a structure with two fields, the type ``F`` of operation symbols, and an **arity function** ``ρ : F → Type*``, which takes each operation symbol ``f`` to its arity ``ρ f``.